Table of contents

 What are the drawbacks of a headless CMS?

-Off-the-shelf headless CMSs aren't a magic bullet to fix all your content challenges.
+Off-the-shelf, headless content management systems aren't a magic bullet to fix all your content challenges.
 They can come with two major trade-offs that need to be seriously considered.

 The second one is bigger.